Pylons/pyramid_layout/docs/about.rst

 facility for always having certain data available in all renderings.

-In Pyramid Layout, these ideas are brought together and given a name:
+In Pyramid Layout, these ideas are brought together and given a name: layout.
-Layout.
 A layout is a combination of templating and logic which wraps up a view.
 With Pyramid Layout, "layout" becomes a first-class citizen with helper config machinery and defined plug points.